Sleep Makes Dreaming Afresh and Big

 As to the key segments that make up this market – residential and commercial, what is encouraging to see is that the commercial segment showed about 50 percent (P&S Intelligence) share of revenue in the global market in 2017.
 Here, hotels have been noted as the main end-users, although hospitals and other institutions also make up the commercial segment.
 However, increased purchasing power with an emphasis on better home spending is also going to accelerate the home-owner side of the market.

 Major categories of the mattress market based on the type

 |•||PU Foam||•||Rebonded Foam|

 It’s a two-pronged effect.
-Policy interventions like the ‘Housing for All’ scheme by Indian government are spurring housing demand and to add to that traction, there is an uptick in the marginal propensity to consume.
+Policy interventions like the ‘Housing for All’ scheme by the Indian government are spurring housing demand and to add to that traction, there is an uptick in the marginal propensity to consume.
 That, in turn, helps the tourism industry, and further the hospitality sector.
-In total effect, spending for mattresses with high replacement rates helps the industry to new growth frontiers.
+In total effect, spending on mattresses with high replacement rates helps the industry to new growth frontiers.
 In terms of product, the innerspring mattress has been a hot favourite from what some industry watchers have gathered.
 It made up for over 20 percent of volume sales in the worldwide mattress market.
-Research firm P&S Intelligence also reckoned that a growing awareness among consumers around health factors is making the market lean towards mattresses such as memory foam.
-“They conform to the user’s body and helps in relieving body stress and a muscle pain, the demand for memory foam mattress is expected to grow significantly, during the forecast period.”
+Research firm P&S Intelligence also reckoned that growing awareness among consumers around health factors is making the market lean towards mattresses such as memory foam.
+“They conform to the user’s body and help in relieving body stress and muscle pain, the demand for a memory foam mattress is expected to grow significantly, during the forecast period.”
 The study indicated.